johanberntsson/ozmoo/documentation/manual/manual.md

 ## Examples

-Use cyan text on black background with a yellow statusbar (Please note that specifying the colour of the statusbar only works for z3!):
+Use cyan text on black background with a yellow statusbar (Please note that specifying the colour of the statusbar only works for z2/z2/z3 games!):

 ```
 make.rb -dc:2:8 -sc:5 game.z3